 First, taking morphine while pregnant can be very dangerous to a mother and her unborn baby.
 In some cases, opioids, like Avinza, might be administered during childbirth.
 However, they would be given in small doses and during the earliest stages of labor to reduce the risk of side effects for the mother and the baby.
-Since opioids can cross through placenta during labor, they can cause side effects in the baby such as central nervous system and respiratory depression, impaired breastfeeding early on and changes in neurological behavior.
+Since opioids can cross through the placenta during labor, they can cause side effects in the baby such as the central nervous system and respiratory depression, impaired breastfeeding early on, and changes in neurological behavior.
 Taking opioids during labor can also cause problems with a newborn’s ability to regulate body temperature.
 Always consult with your doctor before taking any medications.

 - Miscarriage, which is when a baby dies in the womb before the 20th week of pregnancy

 - Preterm labor that starts before the 37th week of pregnancy

 - Premature birth, which can occur because of preterm labor

 - Heart defects